-Knotel print of a Prussian Dragoon in 1845 sporting the 1811 cavalry saber, the standard weapon for all Prussian non-cuirassier cavalry regiments since the 1820s.
+Knotel print of a Prussian Dragoon in 1845 sporting the 1811 cavalry saber, the standard weapon for all Prussian non-cuirassier cavalry regiments from the 1820s until 1852.

 Based on the interest shown in the mention of my recent acquisition of an Austrian M1861 sword in the last post, I thought I'd meander into a hobby-adjacent interest of mine: antique swords.
 As part of my ongoing efforts to organize things, I am putting together a portfolio with images, descriptions, points of inspection, provenance, and history of my swords.
 It's something I should have been doing, really, as I acquired each, but the same goes for lots of things (like exercising regularly).
 Of course, I'm not tackling this task chronologically, by nation, or in any other systematic way.
 No, I'm doing this organizing in a typically unorganized manner, as the organizational butterfly flits and time allows.
 As I complete the listing for each, I'll be sharing (inflicting?) this "sword lore" on you, dear reader, in this blog.
 So you've been warned.
 In this post, we'll be dealing with the first artifact, my 1811 Prussian Cavalry saber.
 And now, for those few who have the spare time and stomach to still be reading, you may, as usual, clix pix for BIG PIX in this blog post...